Tropical enumeration of curves in blowups of the projective plane: Reconstructing the absolute Gromov--Witten invariants from the relative invariants

-The Gromov-Witten invariants of $\ex B$ decompose into a sum of contributions from rigid tropical curves in the tropical part $\totb{\ex B} $ of $\ex B$.
-Below is a picture of $\totb{\ex B}$, and some tropical curves in $\totb{\ex B}$.
-We shall see that the left and right hand curves both contribute $1$ to the Gromov-Witten count of curves and the middle picture does not contribute, because it is not rigid--- actually this middle tropical curve deforms to the left hand tropical cuve.
-Confusingly, when using the non-generic complex structure on $\ex B$ from the toric model described above, there are no genuine holomorphic curves with tropical part given by the left and right hand pictures, but there are holomorphic curves with tropical parts such as those pictured in the middle that deform to the left hand picture (and something similar happens for the right hand picture).
-When a generic complex structure on $\ex B$ is used, then there are unique holomorphic curves in $\ex B$ with tropical parts the left and right hand pictures, but there does not exist any holomorphic curve with tropical part given by the middle picture.
+\begin{remark}Confusingly, when using the non-generic complex structure on $\ex B$ from Constructions \ref{con1} and \ref{con2}, there are no genuine holomorphic curves with tropical part given by the left and righthand pictures, but there are holomorphic curves with tropical parts such as those pictured in the middle that deform to the lefthand picture (and something similar happens for the righthand picture).
+When a generic almost complex structure on $\ex B$ is used, there are unique holomorphic curves in $\ex B$ with tropical parts the left and righthand pictures, but there does not exist any holomorphic curve with tropical part given by the middle picture. \end{remark}

+Use $H$ to denote the homology class represented by the pullback of a line to the $n$-fold blowup of $\mathbb CP^{2}$, and let $E_{i}$ be the homology class of the $i$th exceptional divisor.
+As proved in \cite{dre}, our exploded manifold $\ex B$ has the same DeRham cohomology as $\mathbb CP^{2}$ blown up at $n$ points, so the same classes make sense in $\ex B$ --- we can choose a representative for $H$ with tropical part the lefthand corner and top boundary of $\totb{\ex B}$, and a representative for each $E_{i}$ with tropical part the $i$th corner at the bottom of $\totb{\ex B}$.
+With these choices, we can measure the homology class represented by curves using their intersection with our representatives, and talk of the individual contributions of vertices of tropical curves to the overall homology class.
+From the left, the first and second curves are rational curves in the class $H-E_{3}-E_{5}$, and the last is a rational curve representing $2H-E_{1}-E_{2}-E_{3}-E_{4}-E_{6}$.

 \